appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

-Allows you to specify the [action](/reference/appsmith-framework/widget-actions) to be executed when the user closes the dropdown list.
-For example, you could use the "onDropdownClose" event to store the selected option in a database, hide additional information, or reset the widget to its original state.
+Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user closes the dropdown list.
+For example, you could use the **onDropdownClose** event to store the selected option in a database, hide additional information, or reset the widget to its original state.

 </dd>